Physical intimacy: Development

 Physical affection and intimacy appear to have a profoundly important role during infancy and childhood.
 The skin is the largest sensory organ and is the first to develop.
-Humans experience touch as early as fetal development, when the fetus begins receiving sensory information from coming in contact with the mothers’ abdominal wall.
+Humans experience touch as early as fetal development, when the fetus begins receiving sensory information from coming in contact with the mothers' abdominal wall.
 In infancy, babies receive significant amounts of touch through being held, cuddled, and breastfed.
 In addition to necessary functions like breastfeeding, touch is also used to soothe and calm babies or with skin-to-skin contact called "kangaroo care".
 Vision and auditory senses are limited in infancy and babies are introduced to their world primarily through touch and are able to distinguish between temperature and texture.

 Decreased amounts of affectionate touch from caregivers (i.e. for infants in institutional settings or infants with depressed mothers) is related to cognitive and neurodevelopmental delays.
 These delays appear to persist for years and sometimes whole lifetimes.
 Studies suggest that if depressed mothers give their infants massages, it benefits both the baby and themselves, increasing growth and development for the babies and leading to increased sensitivity and responsivity of the mothers.
 There are also biologically beneficial effects of infant massage, with premature infants displaying lower cortisol levels after being held by their mothers.
 During the holding period, the mothers' cortisol levels also decreased.

 Personal space

 Most people value their personal space and feel discomfort, anger or anxiety when somebody encroaches on their personal space without consent.
 Entering somebody's personal space is normally an indication of familiarity and intimacy.
 However, in modern society, especially in crowded urban communities, it is at times difficult to maintain personal space, for example, in a crowded train, elevator or street.
 Many people find the physical proximity within crowded spaces to be psychologically disturbing and uncomfortable.
 In an impersonal crowded situation, eye contact tends to be avoided.
 Even in a crowded place, preserving personal space is important.
 Non-consensual intimate and sexual contact, such as frotteurism and groping, are unacceptable.

-On the other hand, most people occasionally desire physical proximity to others, and will at times welcome a familiar and trusted person into their personal space.
-When a partner or friend is not available at such a time, some people satisfy this need for human contact in a crowded venue, such as a bar, nightclub, rock concert, street festival, etc.